dbcook/openrocket-database/README.md

    * Cannot set drag coefficient for parachutes though UI has this
    * Cannot set a packing volume (nor packed len/diam) for parachutes
    * Cannot set a spill hole for parachutes
-   * Cannot set different parchute shapes (flat, spherical, toroid, x-form, etc.)
+   * Cannot set different parachute designs (flat, spherical, toroid, x-form, etc.)
 * Streamers:
    * Cannot set drag coefficient or Cd automatic mode
    * You can set thickness but it does not appear in the UI and may have no effect